Ankush-K-01/Automated-External-Attack-Surface-Discovery-and-Exposure-Analysis/README.md

 ### 1. Scope Management

-The system begins by validating and normalizing the target domain and creating a unique scope identifier.
-This identifier is used to maintain traceability throughout the assessment.
+The system validates and normalizes the target domain, creates a unique scope identifier, and initializes the assessment workflow.
+The scope identifier is maintained throughout the assessment to provide traceability between the target and collected results.

 ### 2. Asset Discovery

-The discovery layer performs external reconnaissance to identify:
+The discovery layer performs external reconnaissance using multiple sources to identify publicly observable assets, including:

 - Subdomains
-- DNS observations
+- DNS records
 - IP addresses
 - Open ports
 - Services
 - URLs
-- Web-related observations
+- Historical and web-related observations

-Multiple discovery sources are used to reduce dependency on a single enumeration tool.
+The use of multiple discovery sources reduces dependency on a single enumeration tool.

+### 3. Identity Correlation

+Discovered assets are correlated with identity-related information such as:

+- Domains
+- IP addresses
+- SSL/TLS certificates
+- ASN information
+- Ownership-related observations

+This stage establishes relationships between otherwise separate discovery records.

-### 3. Identity Correlation and Attack Surface Inventory
+### 4. Attack Surface Inventory

-Discovered information is correlated using relationships between domains, IP addresses, certificates, ASN information, and other identity-related observations.

-The inventory stage normalizes and consolidates these observations into an asset-centric representation and reduces duplicate or overlapping records.
+The inventory module normalizes and consolidates discovery and correlation results into a unified, asset-centric representation.

+Duplicate or overlapping observations are merged so that subsequent security analysis can operate on a structured view of the external attack surface.

-### 4. Exposure Discovery
+### 5. Exposure Discovery

-The system analyzes discovered assets for security exposures using multiple security-analysis techniques, including:
+The system analyzes the unified asset inventory for security exposures using multiple security-analysis techniques, including:

 - Vulnerability analysis
 - TLS analysis
-- Technology identification
+- Technology fingerprinting
 - Directory and parameter discovery
 - Web security analysis
 - Subdomain takeover detection

-The resulting observations are normalized into security findings.
+The collected observations are normalized into structured security findings.

-### 5. Brand and Email Intelligence
+### 6. Brand and Email Intelligence

-This module analyzes externally observable brand and email-security information, including:
+This module identifies externally observable brand and email-security risks associated with the target organization.

+The analysis includes:

 - Lookalike domains
 - Lookalike certificates